henryburgerlu/British-Airways-Analysis/README.md

 - **Goal**:
   Build a predictive model and uncover which customer and booking attributes most impact booking outcomes.

+Business Recommendations**:
+  Data-driven suggestions is provided in the file to optimize booking completion rates—such as targeting certain customer segments and adjusting timing strategies based on 'purchase_lead' and      other features.

 Purpose:
 This project was completed as part of my professional portfolio and learning journey.
 It provided hands-on practice with real business challenges and data.